chen-judge/SKT/README.md

 python preprocess/UCF_GT_generation.py --mode test
 ```

-### Make data path files

-Edit this file to change the path to your original datasets.
+2. Make data path files and edit this file to change the path to your original datasets.

 ```
 python preprocess/make_json.py